paraimpu/cagliari-opendata/README.md

 -----------------------------------------------------------
 <a name="getStationData"></a>
 ### getStationData(id, startDate, endDate, cb)
-Gets measurement data from all the sensors in a station, given its id
+Gets measurement data from all the sensors in a station, given its `id`.

+A JSON is returned.

 - `id` is the numeric or string id of the station
 - `startDate` a Date representing the start date/time for required measurements (mandatory)